 The Annual Adoption Mass is celebrated at the Cathedral Basilica each November on the third Sunday.
-This year's Mass will be held on Nov.
-17, 2019 at 10 a.m.
-Download a printable flyer here and the bulletin/newsletter announcement here.
+Next year's Mass will be held on Nov.
+15, 2020 at 10 a.m. with a reception following in Boland Hall.
+Help us spread the word:

 Breast Cancer Healing Mass

 Many people in the Archdiocese of St. Louis are wanting to raise awareness and support women and families who have gone through this very difficult disease.
 Since 2011, the Respect Life Apostolate has offered this Healing Mass in collaboration with different parishes throughout the archdiocese.